The Great Outdoors Around Southwold

 Southwold is located within an Area of Outstanding Natural Beauty (AONB) and is surrounded by miles of heritage coast.
 Whether you’re an energetic rambler or simply prefer a relaxed stroll, the Southwold area will not disappoint with its network of short and long distance coastal trails.

-Our favourite Southwold walks actually starts at our office, The Old Water Tower on Southwold Common.
+Our favourite Southwold walks start The Old Water Tower on Southwold Common.
 There are several circular walks that can be done from here.
-Why not pop in and see us and we can offer our advice on the best routes to take.
+If you ever need any advice on where to walk then pop into our office at Southwold Market Place.

 To help you plan some of your outdoor holiday activities, we’ve listed a few more recommended walks and resources below;